pubnub/pubnub-mcp-server/resources/sdk_docs/unity_files.md

 ### Returns

-DeleteFile returns PNResult<PNDeleteFileResult>:
+Returns PNResult<PNDeleteFileResult>:
-- Result (PNDeleteFileResult): empty
+- Result (PNDeleteFileResult)
 - Status (PNStatus)

----
+PNDeleteFileResult: Empty.

 ## Publish file message

-Publish the uploaded file message to a channel.
-Called by SendFile after upload.
-Use directly if SendFile fails with status.operation === PNPublishFileMessageOperation to resend the message without re-uploading.
+Publish a previously uploaded file message to a channel.
+Used internally by SendFile.
+If SendFile fails with status.operation === PNPublishFileMessageOperation, use data from status to retry with PublishFileMessage (no re-upload).

 ### Method(s)